danielnoam/portfolio/content/games/project-umn/content.md

 ## Overview

 "Project UMN" is a third-person puzzle game developed for my third-semester school project.
-Players control a robotic entity alongside an AI companion through a series of minimalist simulation tests, each featuring unique mechanics.
+Players control a robotic entity alongside a robot companion through a series of minimalist simulation tests, each featuring unique mechanics.
 The story unfolds through environmental design with minimal text, culminating in a single moral choice that explores the balance between efficiency and companionship.

 </div>